-(Narrative - Limited to 6 pages, 1" margins, single or double-spaced, 12 pt.
+(Narrative - Limited to 4 pages, 1" margins, single or double-spaced, 12 pt.
 Arial font)

 Based upon the identified barriers and opportunities, this section must present a plan to achieve the grant objectives.
 The response to this section acknowledges the objectives and identifies who will be a part of meeting those objectives.
 The narrative should be clear regarding how the proposed project is innovative, in either industry focus, partnerships, responsiveness to a particular local need, the lack of apprenticeship training in the region or other innovative concepts.
+The grant application shall clearly demonstrate, if funded how the program will sustain beyond the current grant funding and result in structural change to continue offering pre-apprenticeship and DAS recognized On the Job Training Programs.